Divorce And Family Law Mediation In New Jersey

 If you pursue divorce or family law mediation, you and your spouse will appear, with or without lawyers, to resolve your differences outside of a courtroom.
 Before the meeting, you will send a confidential email to the qualified mediator outlining your issues and the way you would like them resolved.

-Attorneys Melissa Cipriano, Bart Lombardo, Elsie Gonzalez and Allison Holzman, Of Counsel, are all certified mediators.
+Attorneys Melissa Cipriano, Bart Lombardo, and Elsie Gonzalez, are all certified mediators.
 We can help you through this process.
 At the mediation session, you and your spouse will stay in different rooms while the mediator moves back and forth to work through conflicts and facilitate resolution.
 There is no judge present for the mediation process itself, although the complaint and resolution will be brought before a judge to finalize any settlement.

 Why Consider Divorce Mediation?